Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Methods

 For the second step of the perturbation, we adopt the above \textit{bulk} Bloch states presented in equation~(\ref{eq:eigenstatepertur}) and apply them to equation~(\ref{eq:wavefunc-slab}), specifically replacing the wave function within the slab region $z \in [-h/2,h/2]$.
-To determine the boundary conditions at infinity, we need to fix $\{\dots, a^+_m, \dots \}^\mathrm{T}$ for $z<-h/2$, and $\{ \dots,a^+_l,\dots\}^\mathrm{T}$ for $z>h/2$, which correspond to the incident waves $\Psi^+$.
-For a typical scattering problem, a single incident wave is usually considered; for example, we can set a wave incident from the region $z<-h/2$ so that $\Psi^+ = \{\dots,0,1,0,\dots;0,\dots,0\}^\mathrm{T}$.
+To determine the boundary conditions at infinity, we need to fix $\{\dots, a^+_m, \dots \}^\mathrm{T}$ for $z<-h/2$, and $\{ \dots,b^+_l,\dots\}^\mathrm{T}$ for $z>h/2$, which correspond to the incident waves $\Psi^+$.
+A single incident wave is usually considered for a typical scattering problem; for example, we can set a wave incident from the region $z<-h/2$ so that $\Psi^+ = \{\dots,0,1,0,\dots;0,\dots,0\}^\mathrm{T}$.
 The scattered waves can then be calculated directly as $\Psi^-=S \Psi^+$.
-For the non-lossy materials considered here, energy flux is conserved and the $S$-matrix is unitary.
-On the other hand, if the $S$-matrix has a pole, a non-zero $\Psi^-$ can be obtained even in the absence of any incoming wave ($\Psi^+ = 0$).
-Consequently, the poles of $S$-matrix lie on the complex-$\omega$ plane.
-Estimating their imaginary parts from the condition:
+For the non-lossy materials considered here, the energy flux is conserved and $S$-matrix is unitary.
+However, if the $S$-matrix has a pole, a nonzero $\Psi^-$ can be obtained even in the absence of an incoming wave ($\Psi^+ = 0$).
+Consequently, the poles of the $S$-matrix lie on the complex-$\omega$ plane.
+The estimation of their imaginary parts from the condition:

 forms the central focus of this study.
 Note that the convention of a negative sign in the imaginary part ensures the positive semi-definiteness of $\omega''$.